 Neuter or spay your Pom puppy.
 It has a lot of benefits, including preventing him from becoming fussy about his food.

 Feeding Time Should be Positive

-If you can associate meal times with positive experiences, he’ll be less fussy.
-If he connects food and punishment, he’ll want to avoid eating.
-A quiet environment.
+He’ll be less fussy if you associate meal times with positive experiences.
+If he connects food and punishment, he’ll want to avoid eating—in a quiet environment.

 This is the last resort when all other tips have failed.
-Tempting him with some human food will work but only for a short time as he’ll soon get bored.
+Tempting him with some human food will work, but only briefly, as he’ll soon get bored.